8base/Documentation/docs/projects/frontend/app-components-control-components-autocomplete.md

 1. As a **combo-box** - a value is chosen from a predefined set of options such as a country list.
 2. As a **free-solo** - the textbox may contain an arbitrary value, but it saves the user time by suggesting values.
 An example is Google Search, where a completion string appears inline after the input cursor.

-The _Autocomplete_ component is used independently or as a form component.
-To use it as a form component, place it within a _Form Block_.
+The _Autocomplete_ component is used independently or as a form component within a Form Block.

 ### Properties